 The animal rights movement has long been associated with the health and beauty industry, and was integral in the campaign to ban animal testing on cosmetics.
 It remains a vocal critic of those companies that have been slow to change their policies.
 In 2013, in what has been seen by animal rights supporters as an historic victory, the EU bought into effect an immediate ban on the import and sale of cosmetics containing ingredients tested on animals and pledged more efforts to push other parts of the world, like China, to accept alternatives.

 The Co-op became the first supermarket to have its own brand products approved by Cruelty-Free International (previously known as BUAV), and other mainstream retailers have since followed suit including Argos, Marks & Spencer and Sainsbury’s.
 More products are now available in organic and cruelty-free varieties than ever before, and individual demand for such brands will enable the companies to increase their supply.
 Many buyers support these companies partly as a way of avoiding the pharmaceutical giants, whose policies are often difficult to pin down, and who tend to have a much more short-sighted, profit-led outlook.
 Green People (www.greenpeople.co.uk) offers a large range of ethical beauty products and receives a high Ethical Ranking in our research.

-Below you will find links to the key sections of our ethical research: in Health:
+Below you will find links to the key sections of our ethical research in Fashion: